benhoIIand/grunt-cache-bust/README.md

     }]
 }
 ```
-#### options.cdnPath
+#### options.urlPrefixes
-Type: `String`
+Type: `Array of Strings`
 Default value: ``

-When set, `cachebust` will try to find the assets with this path-prefix - useful for asset-files uploaded to a separate cdn.
+When set, `cachebust` will try to find the assets with this prefixes - useful for e.g. asset-files uploaded to a separate cdn.

 #### options.createCopies
 Type: `Boolean`